mfarhanz/ImAdjustr/README.md

 To get the latest version of the software, see [Releases](https://github.com/mfarhanz/ImAdjustr/releases).

-`⚠` This application is under development, and of current, all features may not be available yet.
+`⚠` This application is under development, and as of current, all features may not be available yet.

 =============================================================